FinalBot1/FinalBot/README.md

 ![Imagem 4](/Img/Img04.png)

-We are excited to add a number of upgrades and mods.
-We are currently working on developing DIY magnetic linear motors for the FinalBot.
-Also on other types of drives that have potential for the future.
+We are excited to add a series of updates and mods.
+Currently, in addition to gathering the basic components and assembling the prototype, we are working on developing DIY magnetic linear motors for the FinalBot.
+Also in other types of drives with potential for the future.
-We also have projects for a heated chamber, dual hotend, voice-activated menus, multi-filament feeding, ATC for hotends, enclousure in countless colors, there are many things, many indeed.
+  We also have heated chamber projects, double hotends, voice-activated menus, multifilament power supply, ATC for hotends, cabinets in countless colors, there are many things, many indeed.

 ## Our mission